surdina/37c3-destatis/README.md

 * The [API handbook](https://www-genesis.destatis.de/genesis/misc/GENESIS-Webservices_Einfuehrung.pdf) will be your friend.

-## Explore 🚀

-You can explore Destatis by searching for an attribute you are interested in, e.g. `geschlecht`, using the .
-This will show you a overview of tables that contain the variable you searched for.
-You can use the table ID numbers when interacting with the API.

 # Notes

 * Compatibility: This code has been tested using Python version `3.10.9`.
-* Feedback and Queries: For any questions, clarifications, or feedback regarding the workshop content, feel free to raise your hand!
+* For any questions, clarifications, or feedback regarding the workshop content, feel free to raise your hand or contact me afterwards!